ArnaudHalvick/seo-playground/README.md

 ## Coming Soon

-Two major topics are planned for future implementation:
+One major topic is planned for future implementation:

 ### Core Web Vitals & Performance